fjsoler/Analyzers/readme.md

-# Roslyn Analyzers
+# Roslyn Analyzers (v1.0.1)

-This project is a tutorial to learn to develop a rosling analizers.
+This project is a tutorial to learn to develop a Roslyng Analizers.

-Goals: TDD, Compatibility with Visual Studio (2019,2022) and Rider, unique version compatible with net framework or net core project.
+Goals: TDD, compatibility with JetBrains Rider & Visual Studio 2022, Net Standard 2.0 for compatibility with net framework 4.6.2+ or net core project 5.0, 6.0, 7.0.

+## What is an Analyzer?

+A code analyser is software that allows you to analyse code without the need to execute it.
+It deals with the detection of vulnerabilities and functional errors in software in phases prior to deployment.
+In this example we are going to focus on the development phase and on the analysers that the Roslyn Net Compiler allows us to develop.

+## What is a Roslyn Analyzer?

+Roslyn is Net compiler...

+## Why do I need an analyser?

+## How develop an analyzer?

+## How to test an debug analyser?

+## How deploy an analyzer?

-## Solete.Analizer:
+## Solete.Analizer

-This project have two samples analizers:
+The version 1.0.1 contains two samples analizers:

 |DiagnosticId | Severity | Description |
 |-------------|----------|-------------|